telerik/kendo-ui-core/docs/web/pivotgrid/how-to/modify-measure-tag-caption.md

 ---
-title: Modify the measure tag caption
+title: Modify Measure Tag Captions
-page_title: Modify the measure tag caption
-description: Modify the measure tag caption
+page_title: Modify Measure Tag Captions | Kendo UI PivotGrid Widget
+description: "Learn how to measure tags in the header and modify their captions in a Kendo UI PivotGrid widget."
+slug: howto_modify_measure_tag_captions_pivotgrid
 ---

-# Modify the measure tag caption
+# Modify Measure Tag Captions

-The example below demonstrates how to the measure tags in the header and modify their captions
+The example below demonstrates how to measure tags in the header and modify their captions in a Kendo UI PivotGrid widget.

-#### Example:
+###### Example

 ```html
 <div id="example">